sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 #### Promises

-A Promise is a nomad which can be used to successfully complete a future with a value (thus completing the promise) or failed with an exception
+A Promise is a monad which can complete a future, with a value if successful (thus completing the promise) or with an exception on failure (failing the promise).

     trait Promise[T]
       def future: Future[T]